 12. Ambilobe Panther

-There are various subspecies of the Panther, one of which is the Ambilobe Panther.
-The Panther Chameleon of this subspecies is the most common and widespread.
+The Panther has various subspecies, one of which is the Ambilobe Panther.
+The Panther Chameleon of this subspecies is the most widespread.

 It is common knowledge that they have the most stunning appearance of any chameleon color.
 In addition, they exhibit all of the qualities that contribute to the Panther’s widespread acclaim, including an easy maintenance regimen, a sizable body, and a manageable weight.